mijalhasson/Data_Visualization_Task2/Readme.md

 };
 ```

-- Moreover, it is necessary that the communities have the same name in the three files: _stats.ts_, _spain.json_, _communities.ts_.
-For that reason we have chaanged the names of the communities in the file _spain.json_, for having the same names than in the other two:
+- Moreover, it is necessary that the communities have the same name in the three files: _stats.ts_, _spain.json_ and _communities.ts_.
+For that reason we have changed the names of the communities in the file _spain.json_, for having the same names than in the other two:

 _./src/spain.json_